AI Tools reviews

 First up: you need a clear shot of someone speaking.
 Sounds obvious, right?
 But HeyGen needs to see your face, specifically your mouth area.
 Profile shots?
 Nope.
 Artistic angles where half your face is in shadow?
 The AI will politely refuse to work its magic.

 Resolution matters, but not as much as you'd think.
 I tested with 720p and 1080p videos, and both worked fine.
 The key is clarity, not pixels.
 Your face needs to be well-lit and in focus.
 Think passport photo lighting, not moody Instagram vibes.
+These requirements also apply if you want to use the new Digital Twin features for gesture translation.

 Audio Is Everything